 - Net credits incurred in the current tax year for 2016 and individual prior years (i.e., the student above got rebilled in 2017 and the charges for 2016 should have been $600 instead of $894, then box 4 in 2017 should recapture $294 net charge (box 2 of 2016 1098T minus $600 actual amount that should have been reported)

 - Grant or scholarship administered in 2017 for any current and future terms

 - Increase or decrease in the current tax year for scholarship or grant administered in prior years

 - Reduction in the current tax year for grant or scholarship administered in prior years

-However, the amounts in boxes 1 and 2 of Form 1098-T might be different than what you actually paid.
-When figuring the credit, use only the amounts you paid or were deemed to have paid in 2016 for qualified education expenses.
+However, the amounts in boxes 1 and 2 of Form 1098-T might be different from what you actually paid.
+When figuring the credit, use only the amounts you paid or deemed to have paid in 2017 for qualified education expenses.

 Please consult your tax advisor with specific questions on how you use the 1098T or the implications of your tax refund; we are unable to answer tax related questions.